 08 Apr Statistical Changes in Media Viewership

-As mentioned in last week’s blog post, there are currently huge shifts occurring in video viewership in response to the COVID-19 pandemic.
+As mentioned in last week’s blog post on television advertising during the COVID-19 quarantine, there are currently huge shifts occurring in video viewership in response to the COVID-19 pandemic.
 However, how much of a change is there, and does this change only include local news?
 Today, we focus on the statistical changes that have been taking place in media viewership due to the pandemic and share some interesting statistics that have been gathered in the past weeks by Comscore.

 American households have viewed over 18 million hours of special programming related to COVID-19.
 Live television viewership is up in all dayparts year over year, and most significantly in the early fringe daypart of 3p-5p.
 Early morning news television viewership (7a-8a) is up 25% compared to last year, and viewing levels are continuing to expand as the day progresses.
 The statistics are showing that there are more viewers earlier in the day and that these viewers are continuing to engage with television throughout the day.
 Overall, on the four broadcast networks, Comscore is seeing a 31% increase year over year in daytime viewing and 35% increase in early fringe.